codeceptjs/CodeceptJS/docs/helpers/WebDriverIO.md

 }
 ```

-Additional configuration params can be used from <http://webdriver.io/guide/getstarted/configuration.html>
+Additional configuration params can be used from [webdriverio website](http://webdriver.io/guide/getstarted/configuration.html).

 ### Connect through proxy